HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 - **Structured Code Present**: Yes (SNOMED CT code available)
 - **Free Text**: "NKA" (additional context)

-The AllergyIntolerance resource contains a CodeableConcept representing a negative assertion about allergies, which presents unique mapping challenges for OMOP transformation.
+The AllergyIntolerance resource contains a CodeableConcept that is a negative statement regarding the presence of allergies.
+This presents a challenge for OMOP transformation.

-### Step 2: Multiple Code Assessment
+### 2: Multiple Code Assessment
 **Decision Point**: Multiple codes present?
 - **Coding Array Count**: 1 code (SNOMED CT only)
 - **Decision**: No - Single code present